Elias201478/Lotanium-1.5.exe/README.md

 # 🤔 Fun facts
 here is the fun fact.

-* The Corruption System Payload can actually cause blue screen of death
+* The Corruption System Payload can actually cause blue screen of death but it needs to work in windows xp 32x/64x.

 * kill the BCD